 Sacred Sands, Joshua Tree

-Under 4 miles from the Joshua Tree Visitor Center at the West Entrance to Joshua Tree National park, Sacred Sands is a very highly rated guesthouse offering luxuriously furnished rooms and private patios.
+Under 4 miles from the Joshua Tree Visitor Center at the West Entrance to Joshua Tree National park, Sacred Sands is a very highly rated guesthouse offering two luxuriously furnished rooms with private patios.

 Relax in an outdoor tub, enjoy the rain shower in the bathroom, admire the desert sunrises and sunsets, and relax in the quiet seclusion of the property!